Autotech & Mobility

-Hampleton‘s Autotech practice is led by David Riemenschneider and a strong international team including Axel Brill, Michel Annink, Henrik Jeberg and Geoff Fletcher.
+Hampleton‘s Autotech & Mobility practice comprises a strong international team and includes Miro Parizek, Michel Annink, Axel Brill, Henrik Jeberg and Geoff Fletcher.

 With our combined 70+ years in the industry, our team’s experience spans six continents with long-standing buyer relationships in the US, Brazil, the UK, Spain, France, Germany, Sweden, Italy, Russia, South Korea, China, Australia and Japan, complemented by the industry’s broadest network of innovative vendors of relevant technologies such as autonomy systems, AV simulation, electrification, embedded systems, IVN testing & simulation, sensor fusion technology, vehicle dynamics simulation, as well as AI, AR/VR, data analytics, computer vision, and much more.

 Hampleton’s Autotech & Mobility team has executed dozens of transactions with the largest OEMs, Tier-1 suppliers, insurers, data vendors, private equity investors and financial buyers; and led our automotive clients to success with industry leaders such as Ansys, Autodesk, Bosch, IAV, Ford, Luxoft (now part of DXC), Spectris, Zurich Insurance and many more.